eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_thread.rst

 Once the work is done, the thread falls back into idle state.
 This strategy prevents the module from blocking the application thread when a logging operation is performed.
 However, sometimes applications may want to wait until the logging routine is done to continue their operation.
-The logging module provides this capability via the member function |Log::Flush|.
+The logging module provides this capability via the member function |Log::Flush-api|.
 Furthermore, it is possible to completely eliminate the thread and its resources using member function
-|Log::KillThread|.
+|Log::KillThread-api|.

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++